Hi, call me Alan.

 I am a PhD candidate in Political Science in International Relations and Political Methodology at The Ohio State University.
 In my research, I investigate how preferences influence international bargaining in the context of polarization and great power competition between the United States, China, and Russia.
 To do so, I bring together two methodological traditions sometimes juxtaposed but seldom integrated: survey experiments and formal (game theoretic and computational) modeling.

 I am a founding member and graduate fellow of Ohio State’s Models of Emergent Social Order (MESO) Lab.
-My research there is supported by the National Science Foundation; the Carnegie Corporation of New York; and the FTX Foundation’s Future Fund.
+My research there is supported by the National Science Foundation and the Carnegie Corporation of New York.

 I can be reached via email at email@example.com.